BTRSupply/btr-swap/README.md

   </p>
 </div>

 BTR Swap is a liquidity meta-aggregator powering monochain and cross-chain swaps, blending liquidity and bridge aggregators.
-Inspired by [LlamaSwap](https://swap.defillama.com/)'s work [available here](https://github.com/LlamaSwap/), with enhanced cross-chain capabilities.
+Inspired by [LlamaSwap](https://github.com/LlamaSwap/), server-side friendly and cross-chain capable.

-## 🚀 Integration Options
+[ESM compliant](https://nodejs.org/api/esm.html), feather light, BTR Swap can be embedded in any front-end or back-end application, either as:

-- **CLI Tool**: Quick integration with any back-end system or scripts
+- **CLI**: Quick integration with any existing back-end or scripts
-- **SDK**: For Node.js, Bun, Deno back-ends and browser front-ends
+- **SDK**: For Node.js, Bun, Deno back-ends and browser front-ends, whether your app uses [Ethers](https://docs.ethers.org/) or [Viem](https://viem.sh/)
-- **Zero-Config**: Works out-of-the-box with sensible defaults

 ## ⚠️ Disclaimer

+This aggregator is under active development and not a commercial product.
-BTR and its core team members will not be held accountable for losses related to the deployment and use of this repository's codebase.
-The code is provided as-is and is under active development.
+BTR and its team members are not liable for any losses from using this codebase.
+The code is provided as-is and underlying APIs may change.

+We welcome issues for bugs or feature requests, and pull requests to improve the package.

 ## Features

-* **Unified Interface:** One interface for multiple swap protocols
+* **Unified Interface:** Single API for monochain and cross-chain swaps
+* **Any Chain, Any Token:** Aggregates liquidity and bridges for token swaps across any supported chains and tokens
-* **Best Route Selection:** Auto-finds optimal quotes across aggregators
+* **Best Route Selection:** Finds optimal quotes across multiple aggregators
+* **Zero Dependencies:** Lightweight implementation for any environment
+* **Type Safety:** Comprehensive TypeScript support
-* **Cross-Platform:** Works in Node.js, Bun, Deno and browsers
+* **Multi-Platform:** Works in Node.js, Bun, Deno and browsers
-* **No Dependencies:** Front-end compatible with no external runtime dependencies
-* **Type Safety:** Full TypeScript support with comprehensive types
-* **Comprehensive Support:** Wide range of aggregators and protocols

 ## Supported Aggregators